Fantomas42/django-blog-zinnia/docs/compatibility.rst

 .. versionchanged:: 0.6

-Backward incompatibilities with django v1.1.x due to :
+Backward incompatibilities with Django v1.1.x due to :

 * Migration of the feeds classes of :mod:`django.contrib.syndication`.

 .. versionchanged:: 0.5

-Backward incompatibilities with django v1.0.x due to :
+Backward incompatibilities with Django v1.0.x due to :

 * Intensive usage of the actions in :mod:`django.contrib.admin`.